-Camden Refuge Service provide emergency accommodation to women and children fleeing domestic abuse and sexual violence.
+Bexley Refuge Service provide emergency accommodation to women and children fleeing domestic abuse and sexual violence.
 Refuge Case workers provide emotional and practical support this can include housing support, legal options, reporting to the police, help around child contact, benefits, financial advice and accessing therapeutic support services.

 About the Role

-You will provide advice and support to women who have experienced domestic abuse in a lone working refuge setting working across two sites.
+You will provide advice and support to women who have experienced domestic abuse in a refuge setting working across two sites.
 You will carry out risk and needs assessments, develop support plans and carry out key work with women survivors.
 You should have a minimum of two years’ experience of working with this or a similar client group.
 An in depth understanding of the needs of women and children from a diverse background is essential.